24 of the Best Vintage Disney Christmas Cards from Every Decade

 1991: Figure Eights

 The Michael Graves–designed Team Disney Building was the subject of much corporate pride upon its grand opening in 1990.
 That year’s holiday card depicted Mickey and Minnie in a frozen version of the distinctive building’s reflecting pool.
 Their skating rink is today the site of Disney Legends Plaza.
-Here are a few beautiful ice skating rinks around the world you can enjoy.

 Artist: John Jensen.
 Dimensions: 5” x 7”